aglavic/plotpy/README.txt

-      Release Notes for the plotting script collection Version 0.7.2.3 Please report bugs and feature requests to http://iffwww.iff.kfa-juelich.de/~glavic/plotwiki
+      Release Notes for the plotting script collection Version 0.7.13 Please report bugs and feature requests to http://iffwww.iff.kfa-juelich.de/~glavic/plotwiki

+The information in this file has not been updated since version 0.7.2., it will be changed for version 0.8.
+More up-to-date information can be found in the Wiki.

 Content: